 Virtual is able to completely lead your efforts or support your team as you plan to return to work.

 We wanted to get an understanding of what Business Continuity professionals are considering when they’re thinking about Return-to-Work.
 We polled 1000+ participants from our webinar on May 6th for Disaster Recovery Journal "The Pandemic Response Lifecycle: Strategies for Long Term Recovery Planning" and asked them to provide their anonymous answers to a quick surveys.
 Check out the results!

 We understand building a playbook is a challenge.
-Virtual’s consulting team has found several samples of RTW playbooks and documentation that could be of help as you begin your preparations.
+Virtual’s consulting team has found several samples of return to work toolkits, playbooks and documentation that could be of help as you begin your preparations.

-If you decide it’s the right move for your organization, please review these resources and use the things you feel will work best for your organization.
+If you decide it’s the right move for your organization, please review these resources and use the return to work guidelines you feel will work best for your organization.

 If you’d like to learn about Virtual’s Return to Work plans, implementation strategy and the playbook we can build for you: